zan-xhipe/rest/README.md

 You can also pretty print output with the ```--pretty``` flag.
 If you filter the output to a string you can remove the quotes around the string by also providing the pretty flag.

+# Lua Hooks
+You can process the returned response with lua scripts.
+This allows you to perform more processing than just the JMESPath filtering will allow.
+There are three places that your lua can be execute. ```response-hook``` is called once the response has been received but before any filtering has been applied.  ```pre-filter-hook``` is called before filtering takes place, it is only called if you are indeed filtering the response.  ```post-filter-hook``` is called after filtering has been applied, it is only called if you are actually filtering the response.
+The response is stored in the ```response``` varible in lua, store the output of your processing in response again for it to be passed to the next step.
+If you don't want to alter the response, but just want to output something along with the response you can print it from the lua hook.
+This will appear before the response text.
+There are two helper functions already loaded in the lua environment ```json.decode``` and ```json.encode``` to make it easier to interact with json responses.
+Each hook is a fresh lua environment.

 # Storing Settings
 Various settings can be stored for each service you want to use.
 Settings can be set per path, per path access with a particular method, or per alias.
 By default settings apply to the current service.